QuantEcon/lecture-python-intro/lectures/inequality.md

 This history is fascinating in its own right, and we can see some parallels with certain countries in the modern world.

-Many recent political debates revolve around inequality.

-Many economic policies, from taxation to the welfare state, are aimed at addressing inequality.
+Let's now look at inequality in some of these countries.

 ### Measurement

+Political debates often revolve around inequality.

 One problem with these debates is that inequality is often poorly defined.

 Moreover, debates on inequality are often tied to political beliefs.

 This is dangerous for economists because allowing political beliefs to shape our findings reduces objectivity.

 To bring a truly scientific perspective to the topic of inequality we must start with careful definitions.

-In this lecture we discuss standard measures of inequality used in economic research.
+Hence we begin by discussing ways that inequality can be measured in economic research.

-For each of these measures, we will look at both simulated and real data.

 We will need to install the following packages